Henry Clay Work: Civil War (1861–1865)

 The following month, the American Civil War broke out.
-After the bombardment of Fort Sumter on April 12–13, President Abraham Lincoln called for 75,000 volunteers to suppress the Southern rebellion.
-Music, which "aroused herself to meet the exigencies of the times," helped raise the Union's spirits, rallying civilians and troops, both White and Black, round their nation's cause.
-Being in such high demand, patriotic song submissions began pouring into local newspapers and music labels.
-It is estimated that approximately two thousand were published as sheet music in 1861 alone.
-However, the Union still lacked much antislavery vigor.
-Having just been remotivated to write music, Work was drawn to Root & Cady, the most prominent Northern publishing firm of the time operated by the songwriter George F. Root.
-He engaged in a successful partnership with the firm throughout the war and in subsequent years.
+After the bombardment of Fort Sumter on April 12 and 13, President Abraham Lincoln called for seventy-five thousand volunteers to suppress the Southern rebellion.
+Music "aroused herself to meet the exigencies of the times", as a contemporary newspaper declared, and raised the Union's spirits by rallying both black and white civilians round their nation's cause.
+The foremost site hosting music shifted from the theater to the home because families of soldiers needed an immediate, domestic medium to convey and understand their feelings sparked by war, hence the popularity of parlor music around this time.
+Being in such high demand, patriotic song submissions began pouring into local newspapers and music labels; approximately two thousand were published as sheet music in 1861 alone.
+But the Union still lacked much antislavery vigor.

-Work's music "captured the spirit and struggle of the Civil War," composed with "a fiery partisanship."
-From 1861 to 1865 he penned 27 patriotic pieces and published them for Root & Cady.
-His songs reflect the Union's progress and civilian struggles during the war.
-They reaped much success; Work's career, as well as Root & Cady's, crested during the war.

-"Brave Boys Are They", a grim overview of army life, kickstarted Work's wartime career, but it was not until March that his music started leaving an impression.
+Having just been remotivated to write music, Work was drawn to Root & Cady, the preeminent Northern publishing firm of the time operated by the songwriter George F. Root.
+He partnered with the firm throughout the war and in subsequent years.
+From 1861 to 1865, he penned twenty-seven patriotic pieces and published them for Root & Cady.
+This period marked Work's songwriting efforts at their most fertile and palmy; Root & Cady's fortunes too crested during the war.
+His songs generally reflect the Union's progress and civilian wartime struggles.
+"Brave Boys Are They", a grim overview of army life, opened Work's wartime career, but it was not until March that his music started leaving an impression; conversely, the scholar Richard S. Hill indicates that "Brave Boys Are They" was a great success and pushed Work to "take his composing seriously" for the first time.
 That month, Root bought out another of his Unionist compositions, "Our Captain's Last Words".
 Root met him in person a short while after as Work presented the manuscript for a new song; his autobiography recounts the encounter: